Valerian and the City of a Thousand Planets: Development

 Although Luc Besson loved the Valerian comics while growing up, he did not seriously consider adapting them into a movie until he was working on The Fifth Element.
 During development, Besson had hired Valerian illustrator Jean-Claude Mézières to work on the film, who asked Besson, "Why are you doing this shitty film?
-Why you don’t do Valerian?"
+Why you don't do Valerian?"
 At the time, Besson felt that making the film was "impossible" given the vast alien-to-human ratio.
 The release of Avatar served as both a blessing and a curse for Besson; he has said, "technically, I could see that we can do everything now.
 The film proved that imagination is the only limit."
 However, he also felt that "James Cameron pushed all the levels so high", which made him believe that his script was not good enough, so he rewrote it.
 Ultimately, the storyboarding for the film took seven months.

 The project was first publicly reported in 2012.
 The two principal stars, Dane DeHaan and Cara Delevingne, were announced in May 2015.
 On 19 August 2015, Clive Owen signed on to play Commander Arün Filitt in the film.
 The budget, €197 million, is by far the largest ever assembled for a French film.
 Previously, Asterix at the Olympic Games was the most expensive, at €78 million, just ahead of Besson's The Fifth Element (€75 million).
 By the end of August 2015, Besson said in an RTL radio interview that shooting the film in France was too expensive.
 Because it was filmed in a foreign language (English), Besson was unable to benefit from tax credits, despite preferring to produce the film in France and create jobs for 1,200 crew members.
 The criteria to obtain these tax credits were then adapted accordingly.
 In May 2015, it was announced Fundamental Films would invest US$50 million in the film.

 Filming

 Principal photography on the film began on 5 January 2016 in seven sound stages dedicated to the film at the Cité du Cinéma, in Saint-Denis, north of Paris.
 In total, there are 2,734 visual effect shots.
-The humanoid race the Pearl were completely synthetic creations by Weta Digital, which generated the characters from performances by actors with motion-capture equipment for their face and bodies.
+The humanoid race the Pearls were completely synthetic creations by Weta Digital, which generated the characters from performances by actors with motion-capture equipment for their faces and bodies.

 Marketing

-The trailer featured the Beatles song "Because", which is the first time a Beatles master recording had been featured outside a Beatles film advertisement.
+The trailer featured the Beatles song "Because", which was the first time a Beatles master recording had been featured in a film advertisement.